What Is a Brand Strategy? And How to Create One

 How do their typical purchasing habits reflect their personalities, pain points, values, beliefs, goals, and needs?

-The creator, which refers to brands that encourage self-expression, innovation, and creativity to solve problems
+The creator, referring to brands that encourage self-expression, innovation, and creativity to solve problems

-The outlaw, which refers to brands that disrupt the status quo and inspire revolutionary attitudes
+The outlaw, referring to brands that disrupt the status quo and inspire revolutionary attitudes

-The sage, which refers to brands that position themselves as thought leaders and experts in their industry
+The sage, referring to brands that position themselves as thought leaders and experts in their industry

-It’s time to use the brand foundation exercises to build a strategy.
-Each brand strategy component will require you to be creative and systematic, appeal to customers’ emotions and reason, and reflect deeply on your business objectives.
+It’s time to use brand foundation exercises to build a strategy.
+Each of the following components of your brand strategy will require you to be creative and systematic, appeal to customer emotions and reason, and reflect deeply on your business objectives.

 What inspires you to develop this brand for your business?